 For reasons unknown, Jim lost control of his tractor-trailer and laid it over on its side.
 Jim suffered a concussion and low back injury.
 Crete disputed that Jim suffered any permanent injury, but the Nebraska Workers’ Compensation Court ruled otherwise.
 Jim was awarded money for the permanent injury he suffered in the accident and his resulting inability to return to work as a truck driver.
-He was also awarded vocational rehabilitation so he can receive training or schooling for a new job.
+He was also awarded vocational rehabilitation so he can receive training or schooling to pursue a new career.

 Tom S. v Douglas County, Nebraska

 Tom was a law enforcement officer in Omaha, Nebraska who aggravated a pre-existing cervical condition while participating in defensive tactics training.
-The Nebraska Workers’ Compensation Court entered an award for his permanent loss of earning power after he could not continue his employment as a deputy.
+The Nebraska Workers’ Compensation Court entered an Award for his future medical care as well as his permanent loss of earning power after he could not continue his employment as a deputy.